The US has averaged more than 3,000 Covid-19 deaths a day over the past week - Local News 8

 The US has averaged more than 3,000 Covid-19 deaths a day over the past week

-For the past week, the US averaged more than 3,000 Covid-19 deaths per day.
-And Monday marked the seventh day in a row the country reported more than 200,000 new Covid-19 infections.
+But the vaccines can’t come soon enough.
+Over the past week, an average of 248,650 new Covid-19 infections have been reported every day.

-The grim numbers have been fueled by last month’s holiday travels and gatherings that experts had warned against.
+The massive surge of Covid-19 nationwide has been fueled by holiday travels and casual at-home gatherings that experts had warned against.

-“This is what we were afraid of — people letting their guard down over Christmas and New Years,” New Jersey Gov. Phil Murphy said Monday while announcing the spread of the virus was increasing across the state.
+“This is what we were afraid of — people letting their guard down over Christmas and New Year’s,” New Jersey Gov. Phil Murphy said.

-Arizona’s hospitalization numbers are at all-time highs due to a surge that the state’s top health official said earlier this month followed the Christmas holiday.

-In Los Angeles, which has been battered by the virus for weeks now, one health official says the aftermath of holiday get-togethers is likely still on its way.

-Meanwhile, nearly nine million people have now received the first dose of a Covid-19 vaccine and more than 25.4 million doses have been distributed across the US, according to the latest data from the Centers for Disease Control and Prevention.
+About 9 million people have now received the first dose of a Covid-19 vaccine, and more than 25.4 million doses have been distributed across the US, according to data from the US Centers for Disease Control and Prevention.

-As of Monday morning, about 35.3% of doses distributed had been administered, compared with about 30.2% Friday.

 Amid a rollout that has been far slower than some officials hoped, more states are abandoning guidelines from the CDC and taking their own approach to administering the vaccine, a new analysis found.

-For Phase 1b, CDC recommended vaccinating people aged 75 and older and frontline essential workers and for Phase 1c, the agency recommended the vaccinations of people 65 and older, younger people with high-risk conditions and other essential workers.
+For Phase 1b, CDC recommends vaccinating people age 75 and older and frontline essential workers and for Phase 1c, the agency recommends the vaccinations of people 65 and older, younger people with high-risk conditions and other essential workers.

 States are “making the decision to just get as many people vaccinated as they can,” and bypassing recommendations for vaccine prioritization, said Dr. Paul Offit, a member of the FDA’s vaccine advisory committee on Monday.